-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lillington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lillington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lillington are a mix of both white- and blue-collar jobs.
 Overall, Lillington is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lillington who work in office and administrative support (12.92%), teaching (11.48%), and healthcare suport services (10.17%).
+There are especially a lot of people living in Lillington who work in teaching (12.10%), healthcare suport services (11.63%), and office and administrative support (9.13%).

-The percentage of adults in Lillington with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.59% of adults in Lillington have a bachelor's degree or advanced degree.
+The percentage of people in Lillington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.78% of people over 25 have a bachelor's degree or advanced degree.

 Lillington is an extremely ethnically-diverse town.
 The people who call Lillington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lillington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lillington include Irish, English, Italian, and Scottish.
+The greatest number of Lillington residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Lillington include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Lillington is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Spanish and Polish.